-While it’s true that a bankruptcy can stay on your credit record for up to 10 years, what many people don’t realize is how quickly you'll be able to get back into the credit market after you receive your discharge.
+While it’s true bankruptcy can stay on your credit record for up to 10 years, what many people don’t realize is what happens to the debt afterward.
+Learn how quickly you'll be able to get back into the credit market after you receive your discharge.

 - The debtor cannot file another bankruptcy for some time.
 For instance, if you received a discharge in a Chapter 7 case, you can’t receive another Chapter 7 discharge for eight years.

 - The creditor can charge a higher interest rate.